infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Operable principle for Android.md

 :white_check_mark: **Success criteria**

-// TO-DO
+- content is properly grouped depending on the context as described in [link to perceivable guidelines]

+- user is possible to relatively easily skip specific sections on the screen

 :no_entry_sign: **Failure criteria**

-// TO-DO
+- user using accessibility services has to navigate through all the items displayed on the screen with no possibility to fasten the navigation proccess

 ### Page Titles

 Each screen should have clear, descriptive, if possible unique title that describes purpose of that screen that will be understandable to all users.
+Also, it is important to make sure that title is the first thing that will be read when user enters the screen.
+This could be achieved following design guidelines or with help of setting `android:accessibilityTraversalBefore` attribute.

+If title is defined using toolbar with custom behavior or some other custom view it is important to insure that title will be read using accessibility services.

 :white_check_mark: **Success criteria**

-// TO-DO
+- each screen has descriptive title defined that is read when user enters the screen

 :no_entry_sign: **Failure criteria**

-// TO-DO
+- screens have no titles defined or the defined titles are not descriptive enough

+- defined titles are not the first thing that is read when user enters the screen and therefore users using accessibility services have no information which screen they opened

 ### Traversal Order